 The location of your business premises is important both for your customers if they need to visit you, and for your employees.
 Be clear about your business needs and research suitable areas to compare lease costs so you can find a property in a suitable area within your budget.

 Factor in other costs such as your legal fees, rental costs, service charges, insurance (contents and buildings) and utilities.
 Service charges are likely to include electricity, maintenance and cleaning in shared areas and any other costs not covered in your lease rent.
 You should also factor in the cost of your business rates – you can find details of any exemptions or rates relief on the YouGov website.

-Check for any restrictions in your lease on the use of them building – if there are restrictions on your business operating there you could consider applying for a change of use but this can be costly, time consuming and you may not get the outcome you want.
+Check for any restrictions in your lease on the use of the building – if there are restrictions on your business operating there you could consider applying for a change of use but this can be costly, time-consuming and you may not get the outcome you want.